History of Nova Scotia: American Civil War

 Over 200 Nova Scotians have been identified as fighting in the American Civil War (1861–1865).
 Most joined Maine or Massachusetts infantry regiments, but one in ten served the Confederacy (South).
 The total likely reached two thousand as many young men had migrated to the U.S. before 1860.
 Pacifism, neutrality, anti-Americanism, and anti-"Yankee" sentiments all operated to keep the numbers down, but on the other hand, there were strong cash incentives to join the well-paid Northern army and the long tradition of emigrating out of Nova Scotia, combined with a zest for adventure, attracted many young men.

 The British Empire (including Nova Scotia) declared neutrality, and Nova Scotia prospered greatly from trade with the Union.
-There were no attempts to trade with the Confederacy.
 Nova Scotia was the site of two minor international incidents during the war: the Chesapeake Affair and the escape from Halifax Harbour of the CSS Tallahassee, aided by Confederate sympathizers.
+Nova Scotia was a center for Confederate Secret Service agents and Confederate sympathizers and had a role in engaging in blockade running with arms largely from Britain.
+Blockade runners stopped in Halifax to rest and refuel where they were to pass through the Union blockade to deliver supplies to the Confederate Army.
+Nova Scotia's role in arms trafficking to the South was so noticeable that the Acadian Recorder in 1864 described Halifax's effort as a "mercenary aid to a fratricidal war, which, without outside intervention, would have long ago ended."
+U.S. Secretary of State William H. Seward complained on March 14, 1865: